Whiskeyp/first-try/README.md

-# first-try
+# personnal stuf

-Let's discover GitHub
+Let's make a few ideas there.